sfagin89/Self-Adjusting-Traffic-System/README.md

 * Each node will directly connect to it's neighboring nodes in a mesh network

 ## A successful finished product should include the following:
-1. The individual nodes (1 per intersection), should recognized the presense of vehicles, be able to count them, and determine their direction relative to the current intersection.
+1. The individual nodes (1 per intersection), should recognized the presence of vehicles, be able to count them, and determine their direction relative to the current intersection.
 2. The nodes should be able to communicate between each other, passing and receiving intersection traffic information.
 3. An algorithm that the nodes can use to determine how traffic lights should be adjusted to improve traffic flow in areas of congested traffic, based on the traffic information at their node, as well as all other nodes they hold traffic information for.